Advocacy and Community Engagement

 • Melinda Haunton, The UK National Archives

-• Kassi Hays, National Library of Australia
+• Kassi Hays, National and State Libraries of Australasia

 • Bryony Hooper, University of Sheffield